Nevsy/TicTacToe-C/README.md

 ### Contents:
 - minimax algorithm when playing the computer (code for random computer moves is commented)
-- random is ns random, as close as true random as computers get
+- random is ns random
 - provides a few (not yet optimized) functions for game management